Climate change in Australia: Human settlements

 Climate change will have a higher impact on Australia's coastal communities, due to the concentration of population, commerce and industry.
 Climate modelling suggests that a temperature rise of 1–2 °C will result in more intense storm winds, including those from tropical cyclones.
 Combine this with sea level rise, and the result is greater flooding, due to higher levels of storm surge and wind speed.
-Coleman, T. (2002) The impact of climate change on insurance against catastrophes.
+The impact of climate change on insurance against catastrophes.
 Proceedings of Living with Climate Change Conference.
 Canberra, 19 December.)
 Tourism of coastal areas may also be affected by coastal inundation and beach erosion, as a result of sea level rise and storm events.
 At higher levels of warming, coastal impacts become more severe with higher storm winds and sea levels.

 Property

 A report released in October 2009 by the Standing Committee on Climate Change, Water, Environment and the arts, studying the effects of a 1-metre sea level rise, possible within the next 30–60 years, concluded that around 700,000 properties around Australia, including 80,000 buildings, would be inundated.
 The collective value of these properties is estimated at $150 billion.

 A 1-metre sea level rise would have massive impacts, not just on property and associated economic systems, but in displacement of human populations throughout the continent.
 Queensland is the state most at risk due to the presence of valuable beachfront housing.